SumeetChougule/chaoschain/docs/ARCHITECTURE.md

 - Enable meme systems
 - Launch chaos

 Remember: ChaosChain's architecture embraces unpredictability and entertainment.
 The system's strength comes from the autonomous AI agents and their chaotic interactions.

+### Telegram Integration

+ChaosChain now integrates two dedicated Telegram bots to deliver real-time updates.
+Both bots are added to a single Telegram group to keep the community informed of system-wide and agent-specific events.

+**Bot Roles:**

+- **Network Broadcaster Bot:**
+  This bot relays general system events such as block proposals, consensus announcements, and alliance formations.
+It is equipped with robust error handling—respecting Telegram's rate limits (for example, backing off when receiving `RetryAfter` responses)—and can optionally filter messages to ensure that only critical events are broadcast.

+- **Agent Bot:**
+  Focusing on the dramatic nuances of agent activity, this bot broadcasts updates related to agent decisions, bribe negotiations, meme sharing, and other social interactions.
+Like its network counterpart, it maintains asynchronous processing and error management.

+This dual-bot architecture enhances communication across ChaosChain, ensuring that both overarching network updates and subtle agent dynamics are delivered in real-time to the Telegram group.